Beekeeping: Top 10 Questions Answered

 1. What is the maximum number of hives I can have on my property?
 The average answer I found was about twenty hives.
 But don't worry about the maximum number when you first start beekeeping.
 The answer really depends on many variables.
 Build your apiary up slowly.
 Once you have enough experience to manage all those hives, you will know the answer.
 Also, land owners are often happy to offer areas to place hives in exchange for a little honey and free pollination of their property.
 Most beekeepers that have a lot of hives keep them in "out yards" of private land owners.

 2. How many hives can I handle on my own?
+The average answer I found was that one person, working full time, can handle hundreds of hives.
 Build up your apiary up slowly at first.
 It will not take long to figure out how many hives you can handle.
 There are too many variables for anyone but you to answer that one.
 Starting with two hives is a great idea, as you can then transfer resources and compare the two.

 3. How can I quickly increase my hive numbers?
-Become comfortable with splitting colonies.
+Become comfortable with splitting colonies and making queens.
 Also, build a swarm trap or two.
 As with the other questions, experience in beekeeping will help you more than anything.
 After you master the easy task of making splits, you should at least be able to double your hive numbers once each season.

 4. How much honey can one hive produce?
+The best I can find on an average per hive looks like about sixty pounds each year.
 Many variables like weather and forage can affect a honey crop from year to year.
-The best I can find on an average per hive looks like about sixty pounds each year.
+Of course your location matters as well.

 Natural Honey Bee Comb